 The small size, the high reproductive capacity and the ability to fly, which favored the dispersion, have allowed insect colonization of all environments on the Earth, even the most extreme, with the exception of marine habitat.

 The study of the insects and their communities is crucial in research about biodiversity, environmental quality, wildlife evolution of a territory.
 In fact, many insects are used as biological indicators.
 On the other side, the destruction habitats where insects live has meant that several species are now considered endangered.

-At the Natural History Museum in Venice there is a specific section of Entomology, with a scientific laboratory, equipped with a rich collection of confrontation.
+At the Natural History Museum of Venice Giancarlo Ligabue there is a specific section of Entomology, with a scientific laboratory, equipped with a rich collection of confrontation.
 The local entomological tradition, founded by Prof. Antonio Giordani Soika, internationally renowned entomologist and former director of the Museum, is proved by more than 70 years of studies and researches, conducted in the Venice, but also in Italy and abroad.